 Those professionals who know a student well and can attest to job related abilities including professors, community leaders, managers or supervisors from related positions or volunteer activities should be asked to provide reference letters.
 Personal references may not be as effective as professional references.
 References should be asked to provide the letter (never assume) and given as much lead time as possible to prepare the written reference.
 Each reference letter should include:

 - How long the reference has known the student and in what capacity;

 - Performance strengths, transferable skills and fit to career goals;

 - Contact information for follow up and signature.

-The Career Center will send out credential files upon request, usually within 24 business hours.
-Requests can be made in person at the Career Center, by phone at (585) 385-8050, or email to firstname.lastname@example.org.
+The Center for Career and Academic Planning will send out credential files upon request, usually within 24 business hours.
+Requests can be made in person at the Center for Career and Academic Planning, by phone at (585) 385-8050, or email to firstname.lastname@example.org.